-- Half Day Preschool Classes: Garden Gate, 12:00pm - Full Day Preschool Classes: Garden Gate, 3:00pm - Kindergarten Classes: Plaza, 3:00pm - Carpool Staff will call for each student by walkie-talkie to meet you. - To reduce pressure on the carpool line, parents are encouraged to park across the street and walk to their pick-up location. - \\If your child has not been picked up by 3:45pm they will go to Aftercare and a fee will be charged. - Please pick up your child promptly.
-If you will be late, please call Reception; it helps a child to know if a parent/caregiver will be late. - Children's Garden children in a carpool must be picked up by a parent or designated adult who has written permission for a legal guardian via the Emergency Contact Form or a written note or email to Reception.
+- Half Day Preschool Classes: Garden Gate, 12:00pm - Full Day Preschool Classes: Garden Gate, 3:00pm - Kindergarten Classes: Plaza, 3:00pm - To reduce pressure on the carpool line, parents are encouraged to park across the street and walk to their pick-up location. - Please pick up your child promptly.
+If you will be late, please call Reception; it helps a child to know if a parent/caregiver will be late. - Children's Garden children in a carpool must be picked up by a parent or designated adult who has written permission for a legal guardian via the Emergency Contact Form or a written note, or email to Reception.

 Notify your child's teacher in writing of any changes in your child's pick-up schedule.
 Please email or call Reception before 2:30 if plans change during the day.
-Identification such as a driver's license is required for anyone who is not a parent picking up her/his own child, and must be provided upon request.
+Identification such as a driver's license is required for anyone who is not a parent picking up her/his own child and must be provided upon request.